 Now is the time to expand our approach and fully integrate SHPs into this vital work.
 While therapists do receive some training in these areas, most clinical programs do not adequately prepare future clinicians to navigate such complex spiritual/existential terrain.
 In contrast, SHPs are often deeply immersed, comfortable, and fluent in these issues.

 In the spirit of forging a deeper alliance between mental and spiritual health practitioners, Polaris Insight Center (San Francisco, CA) & Rainfall Medicine (Portland, OR) are excited to offer the first KAP experiential training for this group of professional colleagues and other practitioners interested in the intersection of spirituality and ketamine-assisted psychotherapy.
-It will be held in January 2025 from the 24th to the 28th in Portland, Oregon.
+Polaris will host the training in January 2025 from the 24th to the 28th in Portland, Oregon.
 Trainers include Harvey Schwartz, PhD, Steve Rosonke, MD, Veronika Gold, LMFT, Eric Sienknecht, PsyD, and select guest lecturers, including Chris Bache, PhD.

 For More Information or to Participate in the Training, Please Contact training@polarisinsight.com.